CyberArk Software (NASDAQ:CYBR) Price Target Raised to $310.00

-CyberArk Software (NASDAQ:CYBR – Get Free Report) had its price target raised by stock analysts at Needham & Company LLC from $245.00 to $310.00 in a research report issued on Friday, Benzinga reports.
-The brokerage currently has a “buy” rating on the technology company’s stock.
-Needham & Company LLC’s price target would indicate a potential upside of 18.50% from the company’s current price.
+CyberArk Software (NASDAQ:CYBR – Get Free Report) had its price objective increased by Mizuho from $250.00 to $310.00 in a report issued on Friday, Benzinga reports.
+The firm presently has a “buy” rating on the technology company’s stock.
+Mizuho’s price target would indicate a potential upside of 10.78% from the company’s current price.

-A number of other equities analysts have also recently weighed in on CYBR.
-Wells Fargo & Company lifted their price target on CyberArk Software from $250.00 to $275.00 and gave the stock an “overweight” rating in a research note on Monday, January 29th.
-Mizuho boosted their target price on CyberArk Software from $175.00 to $195.00 and gave the stock a “buy” rating in a report on Friday, November 3rd.
-Jefferies Financial Group started coverage on CyberArk Software in a report on Friday, December 15th.
-They set a “buy” rating and a $240.00 price target for the company.
-Truist Financial boosted their price objective on CyberArk Software from $210.00 to $250.00 and gave the company a “buy” rating in a research report on Tuesday, January 16th.
-Finally, Cantor Fitzgerald assumed coverage on CyberArk Software in a research note on Thursday.
-They issued an “overweight” rating and a $300.00 price objective on the stock.
-Two investment analysts have rated the stock with a hold rating and twenty-two have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, CyberArk Software has an average rating of “Moderate Buy” and a consensus target price of $241.35.
+Several other analysts also recently issued reports on CYBR.
+JPMorgan Chase & Co. raised their price target on CyberArk Software from $207.00 to $248.00 and gave the stock an “overweight” rating in a report on Monday, December 11th.
+Morgan Stanley downgraded CyberArk Software from an “overweight” rating to an “equal weight” rating and boosted their price objective for the stock from $195.00 to $240.00 in a research note on Tuesday, January 9th.
+Cantor Fitzgerald initiated coverage on CyberArk Software in a report on Thursday.
+They issued an “overweight” rating and a $300.00 target price on the stock.
+UBS Group lifted their target price on CyberArk Software from $215.00 to $260.00 and gave the stock a “buy” rating in a report on Wednesday, January 10th.
+Finally, Jefferies Financial Group assumed coverage on CyberArk Software in a research report on Friday, December 15th.
+They set a “buy” rating and a $240.00 price target on the stock.
+Two analysts have rated the stock with a hold rating and twenty-two have issued a buy rating to the company.
+According to data from MarketBeat, the stock has an average rating of “Moderate Buy” and a consensus target price of $248.74.

-A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
-Lazard Asset Management LLC lifted its stake in shares of CyberArk Software by 21.0% in the 2nd quarter.
-Lazard Asset Management LLC now owns 1,557,966 shares of the technology company’s stock valued at $243,556,000 after purchasing an additional 269,922 shares during the period.
-RGM Capital LLC increased its holdings in CyberArk Software by 2.7% during the 2nd quarter.
-RGM Capital LLC now owns 1,235,708 shares of the technology company’s stock worth $193,178,000 after purchasing an additional 32,400 shares in the last quarter.
-First Trust Advisors LP increased its holdings in CyberArk Software by 8.3% during the 1st quarter.
-First Trust Advisors LP now owns 1,129,744 shares of the technology company’s stock worth $190,644,000 after purchasing an additional 86,160 shares in the last quarter.
-Jennison Associates LLC increased its holdings in CyberArk Software by 81.4% during the 4th quarter.
-Jennison Associates LLC now owns 1,053,964 shares of the technology company’s stock worth $230,871,000 after purchasing an additional 472,961 shares in the last quarter.
-Finally, Brown Capital Management LLC increased its holdings in CyberArk Software by 2.8% during the 2nd quarter.
-Brown Capital Management LLC now owns 1,043,586 shares of the technology company’s stock worth $163,144,000 after purchasing an additional 28,732 shares in the last quarter.
+A number of hedge funds have recently modified their holdings of the stock.
+PNC Financial Services Group Inc. raised its holdings in shares of CyberArk Software by 23.4% in the 4th quarter.
+PNC Financial Services Group Inc. now owns 3,420 shares of the technology company’s stock worth $749,000 after buying an additional 648 shares in the last quarter.
+Norges Bank acquired a new position in shares of CyberArk Software in the 4th quarter worth approximately $100,797,000.
+Robeco Institutional Asset Management B.V. raised its holdings in shares of CyberArk Software by 34.3% in the 4th quarter.
+Robeco Institutional Asset Management B.V. now owns 80,603 shares of the technology company’s stock worth $17,656,000 after buying an additional 20,580 shares in the last quarter.
+Level Four Advisory Services LLC raised its holdings in shares of CyberArk Software by 22.5% in the 4th quarter.
+Level Four Advisory Services LLC now owns 4,426 shares of the technology company’s stock worth $970,000 after buying an additional 814 shares in the last quarter.
+Finally, Beacon Pointe Advisors LLC raised its holdings in shares of CyberArk Software by 66.0% in the 4th quarter.
+Beacon Pointe Advisors LLC now owns 16,577 shares of the technology company’s stock worth $3,631,000 after buying an additional 6,591 shares in the last quarter.
 92.14% of the stock is owned by institutional investors and hedge funds.

 CyberArk Software Company Profile